-The following new standards and amendments to existing standards have been published and, once approved by the EU, will be mandatory for the Company's accounting periods beginning after 1 July 2019 or later periods.
+The following new standards and amendments to existing standards have been published and, once approved by the EU, will be mandatory for the Company's accounting periods beginning after 1 July 2020 or later periods.
 The Company has decided not to adopt them early.

-- IFRS 16 Leases (effective for annual periods beginning on or after 1 January 2019).
-IFRS 16 has minimal impact on lessors like the Company. - IFRS 3 Business Combinations Definition of a business, to be applied to transactions that are either business combinations or asset acquisitions for which the acquisition date is on or after the first annual reporting period beginning on or after 1 January 2020.
+IFRS 3 Business Combinations - Definition of a business, to be applied to transactions that are either business combinations or asset acquisitions for which the acquisition date is on or after the first annual reporting period beginning on or after 1 January 2020.
 Whilst this will not affect historic transactions of the Company, as and when an acquisition takes place the accounting treatment will be reviewed in line with the new standard.